jeswin/nsoap/README.md

 ## Reading and Writing Streams

-To read or write streams, you may use Raw Request and Response Handling.
+To read or write streams, you can use Raw Request and Response Handling.

 ```javascript
 const myApp = {